AllStarLink/ASL3-Manual/docs/basics/commands.md

 ```

 ## chan_simpleusb commands
-The command `susb show settings` is used to interact with the `SimpleUSB` channel driver, and will show the current node's settings.
+The `susb show settings` command is used to interact with the `SimpleUSB` channel driver, and will show the current node's settings.
 This replaces `susb tune`.
 The module must be loaded for this command to work.

 ## chan_usbradio commands
-The command `radio show settings` is used to interact with the `USBRadio` channel driver, and will show the current node's settings.
+The `radio show settings` command is used to interact with the `USBRadio` channel driver, and will show the current node's settings.
 This replaces `radio tune`.
 The module must be loaded for this command to work.

 ## SimpleUSB and USBRadio Tune Menus
 The `simpleusb-tune-menu` and `radio-tune-menu` utility programs have been updated with new options.
-These are accessed from the Linux CLI (not the Asterisk CLI).
+These commands are accessed from the Linux CLI (not the Asterisk CLI).
 The new options allow you change the operation of the respective channel driver, in realtime, without having to manually edit the `simpleusb.conf` or `usbradio.conf` files.

 In addition to the updating settings, you can now view the live status of the COS, CTCSS inputs and PTT output.
 This allows you to easily view and change their settings.